-All applicants to the PhD program are considered for departmental funding, both in the form of non-teaching fellowships, awarded on the basis of academic excellence, and of teaching assistantships/fellowships.
+All students who are offered admission to the Ph.D. program receive departmental funding, either in the form of non-teaching fellowships, awarded based on academic excellence, or are offered teaching assistantships/fellowships.
 There is no additional financial aid application.
-Assuming satisfactory academic progress, students entering the program with departmental funding will be offered five years of support.
+Assuming satisfactory academic progress, students entering the program will be offered five years of support.

-School of Arts & Sciences (A&S) First-Year Fellowships
+Dietrich School of Arts & Sciences (DSAS) Fellowships for Incoming Students

 - Andrew Mellon Predoctoral Fellowships